-Since we were looking for a large object, I was digging most signals that I thought could be a part of the lost breaker bar when I got a nice high tone in my headphones and decided to dig the target.
+Since we were looking for a large object, I was digging most signals that I thought could be a part of the lost breaker bar when I got a nice high tone on my Garrett AT Pro Metal Detector and decided to dig the target.

 About 5 inches down I found this The Anti-Automobile Thief Association of America badge from 1924-1925.

 The date is difficult to see but top center I can see a date of 1924-25.
 According to research I was able to learn the following information about this interesting piece of history:

 “This early 1920’s photo courtesy of Fred Carlton shows two armed representatives of the Anti-Automobile Thief Association of America in a Stutz Touring Car in Dallas, Texas; it gets the message across that they meant business.

 If the rifle didn’t make the message clear, its newspaper advertising campaign would as it stated: If you have a hankering for a sentence behind prison bars STEAL A CAR belonging to a member of the AATA.
 For we know you methods and you don’t know ours!
 We never stop until WE GET YOU!